ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/robustness_dataset/README.md

 # Robustness Dataset for Camera-LiDAR Architectures Optimization

-This repository contains tools and datasets tailored for evaluating the robustness of camera-LiDAR architectures optimized for Jetson Xavier.
+This repository contains tools and datasets tailored for evaluating the robustness of camera-LiDAR architectures.
 The focus is on creating and analyzing subsets of the NuScenes dataset under specific weather conditions (e.g., rain, fog) and other robustness-related scenarios.

 ## Features